ccosse/ccosse.github.io/whitepaper.md

 #### A3.
 Author

-The author, Charlie Cosse, earned his Ph.D. in physics in 2004 and has worked on a multitude of projects since, including international physics collaborations and experiments, a year as a Peace Corps Response volunteer developing software for the government of Guyana, startups in Real Estate and Food Delivery, and his current position developing flight simulator software for the US Navy.
-To this day, Reading Edge remains the best thing he's ever developed due to its potential for teaching kids about the world and, simultaneously, how to read carefully.
+The author, Charlie Cosse, earned his Ph.D. in physics in 2004 and has worked on a multitude of projects since, including international physics collaborations and experiments, a year as a Peace Corps Response volunteer developing software for the government of Guyana, startups in Real Estate and Food Delivery, and his current position developing flight simulator software.
+To this day, Reading Edge remains the best thing he's developed due to its potential for teaching kids about the world and, simultaneously, how to read carefully.